ACT Mission, Vision and Commitments

 - Employ harm and risk reduction approaches to provide information and education in effort to reduce people's risk of HIV infection.

-- Honour and recognize the resilience of those communities that have been deeply affected by HIV in Toronto.
+- Recognize that despite the impact of stigma(s) and discrimination, there is resilience within the communities that have been deeply affected by HIV in Toronto.

 - Share the successes and strengths of our work.